+Table 4: Case comparison of Russian gray zone conflicts

-Table 2 lists these cases by distance from Washington DC.
+Table 4 lists these cases by distance from Washington DC.
 Again the geographical pattern is striking.
 Moscow is more likely to pull its punches for cases closer to Washington.
 Russian operations directly against the United States have been limited to cyber influence and espionage operations.
 Operations against Estonia in 2007 were also restrained—Estonia is a NATO member—but further included a more punishing set of DDoS attacks.
 Ukraine is not a member of NATO and is highly salient to Russia, but it borders European NATO states and was in negotiation for EU membership when the crisis began.
 Russian attacks on Ukraine have been diverse and punishing but have fallen short of avowed military intervention.
 Georgia, by contrast, is not a NATO member and is deep in Russia’s sphere of influence.
 At the weakest end of the deterrence gradient, Russia intervened in Georgia in 2008 using not only cyber-attacks but also paramilitaries and overt military force.
 We will briefly consider each of them in chronological order.

 Estonia (2007)

 Moscow coordinated a wave of DDoS attacks against Estonia following the relocation of a Soviet statue (Schmidt 2013).
 The gap in time between Estonia’s 2004 ascension to NATO and the 2007 Russian cyber campaign is telling.
 In Georgia and Ukraine, the mere prospect of future NATO membership (announced in the April 2008 Bucharest Summit Declaration) would provoke a Russian response.
 The Estonian attacks, by contrast, were a muted opportunistic protest, not a determined bid to change or return to the status quo.
 No one issued any clear demands or claimed responsibility, and Estonia did not replace the statue.
 The DDoS attacks were an ambiguous symbolic move calibrated to fall well below the threshold of a NATO response.
 The ambiguous legal status of a cyber-attack in 2007 both enabled and constrained Russia in this respect (Joubert 2012).
 NATO was highly unlikely to seriously consider formally responding so long as Russia avoided causing serious harm.
 Estonia’s defense minister considered but ultimately rejected invoking Article V, the collective defense clause of the NATO treaty, ultimately treating the episode as a domestic law enforcement matter (Traynor 2007).
 After the event, Tallinn became more resolved to bind with the West.
 Indeed, Estonia became a hub for coordinating NATO cyber defences.
-Because Russian moves were motivated by deterrence rather than efficiency, subsequent improvements in NATO cyber deterrence were not met by Russian escalation.
+Because Russian moves were motivated by deterrence rather than efficiency alone, subsequent improvements in NATO cyber deterrence were not met by Russian escalation.

 Georgia (2008)